Cristiano Ronaldo asks to leave Manchester United - Report

 His playing philosophy of fluid attacking play with interchangeable midfielders and forwards simply doesn’t suit Cristiano Ronaldo anymore.

-This report coming out just before United are due to head away on their preseason tour of Asia makes perfect sense as Ronaldo clearly doesn’t want to head away on preseason and would prefer to get his next move sorted.
+This report coming out just before United are due to head away on their preseason tour of Asia and Australia makes perfect sense as Ronaldo clearly doesn’t want to head away on preseason and would prefer to get his next move sorted out.

 Does this actually make sense for United?